-Together, we are fostering an inclusive culture that encourages, supports, and celebrates the diverse voices of our students, faculty, and staff.
+Together, we are building an inclusive culture that encourages, supports, and celebrates the diverse voices of our students, faculty, and staff.
 In the College of Education & Human Services, we strive to nurture a diverse university community rooted in mutual understanding and respect.
-As a community of learners and scholars, we respect human dignity and have a commitment to equity and justice.
-Therefore, we are guided by the following principles:
+As a community of learners and scholars, we will focus on efforts that innovate and transform institutional culture through the following guiding principles:

-- We Act through advocacy, as well as day to day communication, in ways that demonstrate empathy and humility, that show the value of diversity, and that recognize the harm of discrimination. - " We Respect and grow stronger from one another's unique characteristics and experiences. - We Commit to learning and reflecting.
-We will explore our own biases, recognize that our actions and words have impact, support equitable practices for our community, and meaningfully contribute to the world in which we live and work.
+- We Act through advocacy as well as day-to-day communication, in ways that demonstrate the value of diversity and the harm of discrimination. - We Respect one another's unique characteristics and experiences, and grow stronger from these diverse characteristics and experiences. - We are Responsible to be lifelong learners and responsible citizens who embrace diversity, support the common good, and contribute meaningfully to the changing world in which we live and work. - We are Accountable through admitting that we do not always get it right, showing empathy and humility, and committing to making it right.